The New project is a stacked curtain Rhombic array @ 190 foot. Using a 600 ohm current feed system

 Most people incorrectly call the HRS, USIA or Distribution fed curtains, "Sterba curtains".
 But there are some big differences in performance and construction of broadcast type curtain arrays, like the horizontally polarized Distributed Fed Curtain arrays or USIA arrays and the much lower gain vertically polarized Sterba curtain or Bobtail antenna.

 Distributed fed curtains use a series of common points, each feed from equal length low loss transmission lines, to distribute power.
 Curtain" refers to the planar reflector behind the driven elements (sometimes called a Billboard).
 The conductor loss is less, phase error is significantly reduced, and all elements receive equal currents.
 This feed method places conductor resistances in parallel, and makes array patterns stable over very wide frequency excursions.
 In addition to having more gain, a distributed fed curtain (such as USIA arrays used at Shortwave broadcast sites) can be used over a 2:1 or broader frequency range with minimal gain and pattern change.
 It is very easy to make a distributed feed curtain operate on 80, 40 & 20 meters with full gain and no pattern distortion.
 A distributed or branched feed curtain also allows designers to use optimum element spacing.
 This means a 4-element branch fed curtain can provide the highest gain per acre of any antenna design.
 The stacking height compresses the signal in elevation.
 This is the vertical count of layers, the number of columns, bays, or array width compresses the signal in azimuth.
 Despite occupying a tiny fraction of the space required for the VOA rhombics, the USIA style curtains are the highest gain arrays used at VOA's International and others Broadcasts like the new WBCQ Ampegon 23db gain antenna system.
 However this type of antenna is not commonly known to most amateur operators, where the associated feeder system in a multiband, horizontal-dipole, curtain antenna, as used for high power operation in short-wave broadcasting.
-These forms include vertically polarized arrays like the Bobtail, Sterba, Bruce arrays, and H arrays.
+These forms include vertically polarized arrays like the Bobtail, Sterba, Bruce arrays, and some H arrays.
 They also more commonly include horizontally polarized arrays like bedspring arrays, H curtains, lazy-H antenna arrays, or distributed feed curtains like the USIA arrays or HRS arrays used for shortwave Broadcast.